MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 # Annotate a screen in Dynamics 365 Guides HoloLens

 If you're using Dynamics 365 Guides on HoloLens, and you're on a call with a remote collaborator using Microsoft Teams (PC, Mac, or mobile) or Dynamics 365 Remote Assist mobile, you and your remote collaborator(s) can annotate in your environment.
 Annotations are useful for pointing out different parts of your space, including parts that may be difficult or dangerous to reach.
 All call participants can see each others’ additions, and can make their own annotations.
 Once an annotation is placed, it remains anchored in your space until the person who placed the annotation deletes it or leaves the call.
-Anyone on the call can also annotate [shared files or screens](calling-screen-sharing.md).
+Call participants can also annotate [shared files or screens](calling-screen-sharing.md).

 Any user on Teams (PC or Mac) or Dynamics 365 Remote Assist mobile can annotate the environment of the Dynamics 365 Guides user on HoloLens in a one-to-one or group call.
 Teams mobile users can also annotate, but only for one-to-one calls.
 Annotations are not supported for users on Teams Web.